 By Thomas Gladysz.
 Arrest Warrant (1926), an Ukrainian film directed by Heorhii Tasin, is a briskly paced gem.
 It tells the story of Nadia (played by Vira Vareckaja), who’s revolutionary husband flees the city in the midst of civil war, leaving her behind with a cache of secret documents.
 Expressionist […]

-Lulu Forever: the 2020 Louise Brooks FilmPodium Retrospective (Zurich)
+Lulu Forever: The 2020 Louise Brooks FilmPodium Retrospective (Zurich)

 Fritz Kortner and Louise Brooks in Pandora’s Box (G.W.
 Pabst, 1929) By Thomas Gladysz.
 Louise Brooks has been described as a “cult actress”….
 But as both the Melbourne and Zurich retrospectives show, there is a good deal more to this singular performer.”
 Last October, the Melbourne Cinémathèque in Melbourne, Australia […]